Annual Cyber Security Event: Get Cyber Safe—for Future You (DDN2-E37)

 Description

 October is Cyber Security Awareness Month, an internationally recognized campaign that helps people in Canada stay secure online by sharing simple steps on how to protect themselves and their devices.
-The theme for 2025 is “Get Cyber Safe—for Future You,” focusing on building good cyber hygiene today for a safer and secure tomorrow.
+The theme for 2025 is “Get Cyber Safe – For Future You,” focusing on building good cyber hygiene today for a safer and secure tomorrow.

-This timely event will explore the increasing national impact of cyber threats, the role artificial intelligence plays and the importance of recognizing misinformation and disinformation to prevent and resist cyber attacks.
-It will highlight evolving tactics used by threat actors, such as deepfakes, and emphasize the critical need for public servants to remain vigilant in safeguarding digital systems, data, and information.
+This timely event will explore the increasing national impact of cyber threats, including the role artificial intelligence plays and the importance of recognizing misinformation and disinformation to prevent and resist cyber attacks.
+It will highlight emerging tactics used by threat actors, such as deepfakes, and emphasize the critical need for public servants to remain vigilant in safeguarding digital systems, data, and information.

 Speakers